jhajek/Linux-text-book-part-1/files/Labs/Chapter-08/lab-chapter-08.md

 ## Part 3

 The goal of this shell script is to add IF statement logic to prevent errors in our code in case of duplicates in relation to account creations on a server.
+Create the shell script in your in your `HOME directory > Documents` and name it `l8ex12.sh`.

 * Write a shell script using a while script to read in the content of roster.txt into a variable named $LINE
   * For each user check for the existance of a home directory